-As the seasons begin to change, you’re going to depend on more electrical devices and appliances.
+As the season begins to change, you’re going to depend on more electrical devices and appliances.
 To ensure your home and family remain safe, here are our fall electrical safety tips!

 Sweep up Dry Leaves